HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - it may be best to wait until -11- to further investigate "order"
   - this is because it will be too time consuming to close the existing gap
+    - a gradual migration is strongly preferred.

+  - ... autoOutdent is not yet understoog

+- further autoOutdent

+- limit reached.
+- ...

 - use "hr" markup until the apparent vagaries of spacing are better understood
   - this Sections will likely evolve into Files